fjalcaraz/rcengine/README.md

 # RCENGINE a Fast Rule Compiler Engine

 RCEngine is a personal development, mainly done between 1995 and 1998, that was an important piece in some advanced projects in the field of AI at that time.
-Now it has been modernized and taken to the present because I believe it is still important to be known and I hope you will also find interesting and finally decide to use it.
+Now it has been modernized and taken to the present because I believe it is still something important to be known and I hope you will find it useful and finally decide to use it.

 RCEngine is an implementation of the RETE algorithm form Charles Forgy, defined in his famous article *"A Fast Algorithm for the Many Pattern/Many Object Pattern Match Problem"* (In: Artificial Intelligence, vol. 19, pp. 17–37, 1982.), that transforms the rules conditions in a network of nodes that act as filters for the objects.
-This initial algorithm has being widely extended in RCEngine to cover many other usual needs, as the management of sets, object implications (abstraction), negative and optional patterns, and the use of the time as an quite important variable in the object matching (timed rules).
+This initial algorithm has being widely extended in RCEngine to cover many other usual needs, as the management of sets, object implications (abstraction), negative and optional patterns, and the use of the time as a quite important variable in the object matching (timed rules).

 ## What is RCEngine
-RCEngine is a production rule compiler (forward chaining rule engine).
+RCEngine is a production rules compiler (forward chaining rules engine).
 It is a library able to load a Package of rules, compile them in a suitable way, and accept from that moment a flow of external events (objects created, modified or deleted) that will be correlated according to the rules.
 As a result of the propagation of each object, some rules may be ready to be triggered.
 This is what is called the Conflict Set.
 One rule is then selected and executed what occasionally will generate additional events that will be propagated in the net (chained).

 ## What are the main advantages of the use of RCEngine
 The most important feature is its incredible performance.

 The bottleneck of RETE algorithm is the management of the memories in the "inter" nodes.
 In these nodes the objects arrive to them by the left or right sides.
-When a new object arrives, the node conditions are tested between it and each the objects that arrived in the past to the other side.
-The objects are stored in "memories", one for each side, to allow them to wait for the objects to come by the other side.
+When a new object arrives, the node conditions are tested between it and each of the objects that arrived in the past to the other side.
+To this possible the objects are stored in "memories", one for each side, to wait there for the objects to come by the other side.
 This way of working, as defined by C. Forgy, is affected by an important reduction of performance as the number of objects increase.

-To reduce this effect, the memories in RCEngine has been implemented with B-Trees, technology used in Data Bases that minimize the lost of performance.
+To reduce this effect, the memories in RCEngine has been implemented with B-Trees, technology used in databases that minimize the lost of performance.
 The B-Trees maintain the objects sorted by the attribute values that are used in the node conditions, and they can be multilevel when the conditions are expressed as an AND logical expression (concatenation of conditions).

 Also the time and how it is used in the rules and classes is an odd feature that simplify the time based restrictions.
 Very often the happening of events inside some time-window is an additional condition for the correlation.

 ## Language Definition
-RCEngine expect to receive a **Package** what follows the next structure:
+RCEngine expects to receive a **Package** following the next structure:

     PACKAGE --name-of-package--
     --declarations--